Frequently Asked Questions

 Will there be toilet facilities?

-Station toilets will be available at Keighley and Oxenhope, and portable toilets will also be available at Oxenhope.
+Station toilets will be available at Keighley, Oxenhope and Haworth.
 Toilets will be cleaned at regular intervals.
-Due to the layout of the carriages, there are no toilets onboard.
+Due to the layout of the carriages, there are no toilets onboard the train.

 Will the shop & café be open

-Our usual cafes and shops will not be open, however a pop-up shop and café will be available in the Oxenhope Exhibition Shed.
-There’ll be a good selection of gifts available to buy and we would ask that you pay by contactless card where possible.
+Our usual cafes and shops will not be open, however a pop-up café will be available at Haworth and the Shop will be open and the Kiosk at Keighley will be open.
+There is a good selection of gifts available to buy and we would ask that you pay by contactless card where possible.
 Refreshments include, pre-prepared sandwiches, hot and cold drinks and snacks.